M2Tech HiFace EVO USB-SPDIF converter

 The Evo is an evolution of the original HiFace USB-stick type interface

-The original HiFace offered an affordable and simple solution to converting usb to spdif audio.
-The new Evo does not only that, it also offers its output signals in all audioformats known to man.
+The original HiFace offered an affordable and simple solution to converting USB to spdif audio.
+The new Evo does not only that, but it also offers its output signals in all audio formats known to man.
 But the biggest thing is that it sounds a lot better.
 Make that A LOT.

 I won’t get into the technical details too much here as it is the sound that counts.
-Basically the insides are comparable to those of the original HiFace but instead of taking its power from the USB bus, the circuitry inside the interface now has connection for an outboard powersupply (not supplied) and on the inside uses dedicated lines to several circuits.
+Basically, the insides are comparable to those of the original HiFace but instead of taking its power from the USB bus, the circuitry inside the interface now has a connection for an outboard power supply (not supplied) and on the inside uses dedicated lines to several circuits.
 The USB power is not used anymore at all.
-The outside powersupply means that you can experiment with different supplies but also with batteries.
+The outside power supply means that you can experiment with different supplies but also with batteries.

-The HiFace EVO has all connectivitry known to man and I’m not exaggerating!
+The HiFace EVO has all connectivity known to man and I’m not exaggerating!
 There’s AES/EBU, Cinch, BNC, Toslink, ST glass (Wadia or Levinson users take note!) and even I2S.
 The added bonus is that you can connect multiple devices simultaneously such as in my case, the living room and the secondary room.
-In addition it is now possible to supply an outboard clocksignal by means of a master clock.
+In addition, it is now possible to supply an outboard clock signal by means of a master clock.

 Review part 1 – Windows PC

-I admit it: with the original HiFace I had preconceptions.
-It’s just that thus far, external usb interfaces have not done it for me.
-Surely it would sound more thin than my trusty EMU PCI soundcard I figured, and it did.
+I admit it: with the original HiFace, I had preconceptions.
+It’s just that thus far, external USB interfaces have not done it for me.
+Surely it would sound thinner than my trusty EMU PCI soundcard I figured, and it did.
 The HiFace was fast, impressive, detailed, open and airy but ultimately I found it less engaging than the EMU.
-The Evo however is a different story: even during the first track it was already clear that this was a different animal.
+The Evo, however, is a different story: even during the first track, it was already clear that this was a different animal.

 Review part 2 – Mac